British literature: Genre fiction

 Important developments occurred in genre fiction in this era.

 Adventure novels were popular, including Sir John Barrow's descriptive 1831 account of the Mutiny on the Bounty.
 The Lost World literary genre was inspired by real stories of archaeological discoveries by imperial adventurers.
-Sir Henry Rider Haggard wrote one of the earliest examples, King Solomon's Mines, in 1885.
+Sir Henry Rider Haggard wrote King Solomon's Mines, one of the early examples, in 1885.
 Contemporary European politics and diplomatic manoeuvrings informed Anthony Hope's swashbuckling Ruritanian adventure novels The Prisoner of Zenda (1894).
-Robert Louis Stevenson (1850–94) also wrote works in this genre, including Kidnapped (1886), an historical novel set in the aftermath of the Jacobite rising of 1745, and Treasure Island (1883), the classic pirate adventure.
+Robert Louis Stevenson (1850–1894) also wrote works in this genre, including Kidnapped (1886), an historical novel set in the aftermath of the Jacobite rising of 1745, and Treasure Island (1883), the classic pirate adventure.

 Wilkie Collins' epistolary novel The Moonstone (1868) is generally considered the first detective novel in the English language, and soon after Sir Arthur Conan Doyle began his Sherlock Holmes series about a London-based "consulting detective".
-Doyle wrote four novels and fifty-six short stories featuring Holmes, from 1880 up to 1907, with a final case in 1914.
+Doyle wrote four novels and 56 short stories featuring Holmes, from 1880 to 1907, with a final case in 1914.

-H. G. Wells's (1866–1946) writing career began in the 1890s with science fiction novels like The War of the Worlds (1898) which describes an invasion of late Victorian England by Martians, and Wells is, along with Frenchman Jules Verne (1828–1905), as a major figure in the development of the science fiction genre.
+H. G. Wells's (1866–1946) writing career began in the 1890s with science fiction novels like The War of the Worlds (1898), which describes an invasion of late Victorian England by Martians, and Wells is, along with Frenchman Jules Verne (1828–1905), as a major figure in the development of the science fiction genre.

 The history of the modern fantasy genre is generally said to begin with George MacDonald, the influential author of The Princess and the Goblin and Phantastes (1858).
-William Morris was a popular English poet who also wrote several fantasy novels during the latter part of the nineteenth century.
+William Morris was a popular English poet who also wrote several fantasy novels during the latter part of the 19th century.
 The vampire genre fiction began with John William Polidori's "The Vampyre" (1819).
 This short story was inspired by the life of Lord Byron and his poem The Giaour.
 Irish writer Bram Stoker was the author of seminal horror work Dracula (1897) with the primary antagonist the vampire Count Dracula.

 Penny dreadful publications were an alternative to mainstream works, and were aimed at working class adolescents, introducing the infamous Sweeney Todd.
 The premier ghost story writer of the 19th century was the Irish writer Sheridan Le Fanu.